jairofonseca/STGenetics/README.md

 1. Visual Studio 2022
 2. DevExpress Controls 23.1 for Blazor components.
 You can downloaded the trial version from https://www.devexpress.com/
 3. SQL Server.
 The solutions uses a SQL Database 15.0.2101.7 or later.
+You can download the database in one of the following formats: Backup, BacPac or native files .mdf and ldf.